-How important is being a National Merit Finalist to colleges?
+How important is being a National Merit Finalist or your PSAT scores to colleges?
 This is a very popular question for many people interested in working with our organization.
 I get asked this frequently in our initial consultations where students and parents alike want to know what this process might look like and how they go after this prestigious title.
 Most people have heard of it but don’t know what the process is or how to obtain such a high honor.
 I’m hoping to break down what the National Merit Scholarship Program is and the road to finalist status.
-Make sure you read this entire article to find actionable steps if this is something you are looking to obtain.
+Make sure you read this entire article to find actionable steps for high scorers if this is something you are looking to obtain.

 The second stage of the process, where those 50,000 students fall, are broken into 2 categories: commended students and semifinalists.